Ready for Recovery?

 If you don’t have insurance or if your insurance won’t pay for the level of care you need, there are other payment options.
 For instance, many mental health treatment providers provide assistance for paying for treatment.
 Some may offer reasonable payment plans or will work with you to determine the best way to afford the treatment you need.

-Is Mental Health Treatment Worth the Cost?
+Is Investing in Mental Health Care Worth It?

 Contact Harmony Hills